I think we can all safely agree:

 What if I get distracted (despite my best efforts) and procrastinate?

 It’ll happen.
 Guaranteed.
+The key here?

 Don’t beat yourself up, which typically leads to “I failed, woe is me” type thoughts, which just put off your work even more.

 You can also go back and evaluate what distracted you and figure out how to prevent it from happening again (see Section 2).
+Eventually you’ll get a good feel for how to focus on homework and not procrastinate, and you’ll be off to the races!

 What about for WebAssign (or any other online platform) homework?